faisalaljishi/transaction_API/readme.md

    ![pointAPI](https://raw.githubusercontent.com/faisalaljishi/django_point_API/master/files/pointAPI.png)

-   Django REST framework is accessed by utilizing serializers, which provides a convenient way to convert a model to a json
-    which provides the frontend to display and test the backend without using a tool like Postman.
+   Django REST framework is accessed by utilizing serializers, which provides a convenient way to convert a model to a JSON.
+The framework also includes the Response function which provides a quick setup of generic API interacting frontend to display and test the backend without using a tool like Postman.

    Signals are also utilized to update the balances or create prerequisite objects by listening for when a Transaction is about to be created.

    The admin panel is mostly user generated, but is customized to include related objects.

-##Demos
+## Demos

    When using the website in a browser, the below should be the first thing you see.